 From cities located not on the main island, air transportation is the main option.

 There are many flights between Tokyo and cities not located on the main island, such as Fukuoka, Sapporo, Matsuyama, Okinawa, Miyazaki, and Hakodate.

 There are also flights between Tokyo and cities in the main island, such as Hiroshima, Okayama, Osaka, Toyama, Sendai, Akita, and Niigata.

 There are buses between Tokyo and major cities like Kyoto, Osaka, and Sendai.

 It is, for most of the cases, the cheapest way to move from cities to Tokyo, but it takes the most time.

 The main transportation within Tokyo is subways and railways.

 In total, there are more than 10 subways and railways.

 There are 2 subways, Tokyo Metro and Toei Subway.
-Over 10 lines cover most of central areas of Tokyo.
+Over 10 lines cover most of the central areas of Tokyo.

 Major stations, such as Tokyo, Shibuya, Shinjuku, and Ueno, have subway stations.
 And, there are popular areas which have only subway station(s), such as Roppongi, Tsukiji, Nihonbashi, and Tochomae.
-Subway is most important transportation for tourists to move around Tokyo efficiently.
+Subway is the most important transportation for tourists to move around Tokyo efficiently.